 RTCA DO-160 Section 25.0 Electrostatic Discharge Test

 The RTCA DO-160 Section 25 covers electrostatic discharge testing, also known as ESD testing.
 The ESD test relates to airborne equipment exposed to static electricity discharges from human contact.
 There are several factors that contribute to electrostatic discharge.
 One factor is low humidity.
 Another factor is temperature.
-The use of low conductivity carpets can create ESD.
+The use of low-conductivity carpets can create ESD.
 These are usually made of artificial fibers.
 Lastly, vinyl seats and plastic structures can also create ESD.

-DO 160G ESD testing is applicable for all equipment and surfaces which are accessible during normal operation.
+DO 160G ESD testing is applicable for all equipment and surfaces that are accessible during normal operation.
 Equipment and surfaces accessible during maintenance of the aircraft should be tested as well.
 ESD testing is not applicable to connector pins.
 There is only one category of equipment.

 The DO-160 electrostatic discharge test is designed to determine the ESD immunity of equipment.
 Immunity is the ability of equipment to perform as expected.
 It must perform its intended function without permanent degradation of performance resulting from an air discharged electrostatic pulse.

 ESD testing is one of several EMC tests included in the RTCA-DO-160.
 Electrostatic discharge is a common occurrence on aircraft.
 Ensuring that equipment is immune to its effects is crucial.

 Expert RTCA DO-160 Electrostatic Discharge (ESD) Testing Laboratory